Islamic State – Sahel Province: Forces

+The early composition of ISGS was predominantly Sahrawi, although many were killed during the French intervention in Mali.
+Despite new leadership and a new demographic, much of ISGS' top brass are Sahrawi or Malian Arabs.

-According to a report from the Combating Terrorism Center (CTC) at West Point, the EIGS had 425 combatants in August 2018.
+According to a report from the Combating Terrorism Center (CTC) at West Point, ISGS had 425 combatants in August 2018.

 Settlement area and ethnic base

 The group is based in the Ménaka region.

-As with other armed groups in the Sahel, jihadists or not, the EIGS is part of a largely community-based dynamic.
-A large part of its combatants are thus Peuls.
-In Mali, the latter are for the most part Nigerien nationals whom the droughts and the demographic surge of Zarma and Hausa peasants, which is exerted from the south to the north, have pushed on the Malian side of the border.
+As with other armed groups in the Sahel, jihadists or not, the ISGS is part of a largely community-based dynamic.
+A large part of its combatants is thus Peuls.
+In Mali, the latter are for the most part Nigerien nationals whom the droughts in the Sahel and the demographic surge of Zarma and Hausa peasants, which is exerted from the south to the north, have pushed on the Malian side of the border.
 Adnan Abu Walid Al-Sahraoui won the support of many members of this community by promising to protect them against raids and theft of cattle carried out by the Tuaregs, starting with the Dahoussahak (Idaksahak).

-However, the EIGS would include members from the two communities.
-Thus, at present, the combatants of the EIGS are divided into two katibas (combatant units), one composed mainly of Daoussahak and the other of Peuls.
+However, ISGS would include members from the two communities.
+Thus, at present, the combatants of ISGS are divided into two katibas (combatant units), one composed mainly of Daoussahak and the other of Peuls.